gabrielmoris/design-patterns/readme.md

 ### [Composite Pattern](composite/composite-explanation.js)

 Structural design pattern that allows you to organize objects into tree structures to represent part-whole hierarchies.
 This pattern enables clients to treat individual objects and compositions of objects uniformly.
 In the context of JavaScript, the Composite Pattern is particularly useful for managing UI components, file systems, and other hierarchical structures in a flexible and efficient manner.

+**Motivation:** Objects use fields/methods though inheritance and composition.
+The Composite Pattern's power lies in its ability to treat both simple (Leaf) and composite objects uniformly.
+This simplifies client code, as it can work with individual objects and compositions of objects without distinguishing between them.

 At the core of the Composite Pattern are three main components: